 This is based on the Big Chewy Brownie Cookie recipe from The Mom 100, but I decided to gussy them up a bit for the holidays.
-Dried cherries add sweet-tart chewiness, and white chocolate chips add a peek of creamy white, and a bit more texture, and are just kind of festive.
+Dried cherries add sweet-tart chewiness, and white chocolate chips add a peek of creamy white, and a bit more texture, and are just kind of festive think about bringing them to a Cookie Swap!)

 The funny part was that I had the container of the batter on the counter and my friend Carla had been eyeing it all day and when I started forming them into cookies she said, “Oh my God, I thought that was a container of fudge!”
-Which is in fact exactly what this batter looks like.
-And feels like – it’s thick, guys.
-Thick, thick, thick.
+Which is in fact exactly what this batter looks like, when it cools.

 You can make the batter up to five days ahead of time, and store it in the fridge, or freeze the cookie balls for up to a month in a freezer safe zipper top bag with the air pressed out.
 Let them defrost before baking.
 Baked cookies will last for 5 days in a sealed container at room temperature, or 1 month well wrapped and frozen.